Year 10 & 11 Options

 Further study

-Students can go on to study A levels in Biology, Chemistry and/ or Physics.
+Students can go on to study A levels in Biology, Chemistry and Physics from the Double or Triple courses.

 Assessment of work